kennylevinsen/greetd/README.md

 }
 ```

-### Exit
+### Shutdown

-Runs an exit action, such as powering the machine off.
+Runs an shutdown action, such as powering the machine off.

 ```
 {
-	"type": "exit",
+	"type": "shutdown",
 	"action": "reboot"
 }
 ```